ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

     .ConstructUsing(src => new Dest(src.Value + 10));
 ```

-AutoMapper will automatically match up destination constructor parameters to source members based on matching names, so only use this method if AutoMapper can't match up the destination constructor properly, or if you need extra customization during construction.
+MapZilla will automatically match up destination constructor parameters to source members based on matching names, so only use this method if MapZilla can't match up the destination constructor properly, or if you need extra customization during construction.

 ### String conversion

-AutoMapper will automatically add `ToString()` when the destination member type is a string and the source member type is not.
+MapZilla will automatically add `ToString()` when the destination member type is a string and the source member type is not.

 ```c#
 public class Order {